 In addition, the researchers try to stay up-to-date on publications that may relate to rural community and village libraries and related topics as these inform the work.
-The researchers also published a book "Rural Community Libraries in Africa: Challenges and Impacts" (with Dr. Michael Kevane) in 2013.
+The researchers also published a book "Rural Community Libraries in Africa: Challenges and Impacts" (with Dr. Michael Kevane).
 This book investigates the relationship between local libraries and community development.
 From the historical roots of rural libraries to their influence on the literacy, economy, and culture of the surrounding region, this book presents academics, researchers, and, most importantly, librarians with crucial insight into the tangible benefits of rural community libraries and the obstacles they must overcome.

 There are many organizations that are at work in the developing world to address issues related to access to information.
 Those that have heavily influenced the research you will find here are:

 The Uganda Community Libraries Association

 Friends of African Village Libraries

 Inspired by the belief that libraries are a common good and a key component for development, social change, and learning in the developing world, the researchers are motivated to disseminate their work so that those interested in supporting and building more community libraries will have an evidence-based framework to inform their efforts.

 Our work demands a dedicated and creative group of folks who are committed to learning more about serving developing areas through community and rural libraries and library services.
 Click here for a complete listing of our research team.